Jeunese/jeunese.github.io/docs/overview.md

 ## In-product content development

-IX technical authors also typically help write and review in-product content for end-users.
+IX technical authors also typically help write and review in-product content for end-users in a [UX writing](/ux-writing) capacity.
 This can also be done with issue tracking software, and as part of agile and sprint cycles.

 In collaboration with PD and the PM, IX can be asked to: